19bufordcarl/CarlRPG/Myth & Shadow/Game Procedures/Core Procedures/Resting.md

 ## Short Rest

 If the PCs are in a safe space, they can [Recover](../Exploration/Delving.md#Recover) as much as they want to regain all their [HP](../../Player%20Characters/Derived%20Statistics/Hit%20Points.md) without needing to roll dice.
-Roughly half an hour passes from this.
+This takes roughly half an hour.

 ## Long Rest

 A PC can only benefit from a long rest once per day.
-A long rest is usually between 5 to 8 hours.
+A long rest usually takes several hours.
 A long rest confers the following benefits:

 - A PC restores all their [HP](../../Player%20Characters/Derived%20Statistics/Hit%20Points.md).
 - A PC removes the [Exhausted](../Conditions/Exhausted.md) condition.